-Ordre professionnel de la physiothérapie du Québec (OPPQ)’s main mission is to protect citizens seeking the services of physiotherapists and physical rehabilitation therapists.
+Ordre professionnel de la physiothérapie du Québec (OPPQ)’s main mission is to protect citizens seeking the services of physiotherapists and physiotherapy technologists.

-To achieve this mission, only OPPQ members are authorized to practise physiotherapy and use the titles reserved for physiotherapy professionals.
+To achieve this mission, only OPPQ members are authorized to practice physiotherapy and use the titles reserved for physiotherapy professionals.

 How does OPPQ protect the public ?

-OPPQ must ensure that physiotherapists and physical rehabilitation therapists possess the skills necessary to practise their professions and that they comply with the regulations in force.
+OPPQ must ensure that physiotherapists and physiotherapy technologists possess the skills necessary to practice their professions and that they comply with the regulations in force.
 To this end, OPPQ monitors and controls its members’ professional practices through the following means:

-- OPPQ uses admission as a framework for the licensing of physiotherapists and physical rehabilitation therapists.
-This ensures applicants have the training and skills necessary to practise their profession.
+- OPPQ uses admission as a framework for the licensing of physiotherapists and physiotherapy technologists.
+This ensures applicants have the training and skills necessary to practice their profession.

-- Professional enquiries are used to assess the professional practices of physiotherapists and physical rehabilitation therapists and ensure that OPPQ members are competent.
+- Professional enquiries are used to assess the professional practices of physiotherapists and physiotherapy technologists and ensure that OPPQ members are competent.

-- The Office of the Syndic intervenes if a physiotherapist or physical rehabilitation therapist violates the Code of Ethics or fails to comply with the regulations of the practice.
+- The Office of the Syndic intervenes if a physiotherapist or physiotherapy technologist violates the Code of Ethics or fails to comply with the regulations of the practice.

-- The Legal Department investigates allegations of non-members practising physiotherapy illegally or using a professional title without authorization.
+- The Legal Department investigates allegations of non-members practicing physiotherapy illegally or using a professional title without authorization.